underwatergrasshopper/PyCrossWindowKeyStrokeSender/README.md

 If one of the method do not work, try another.
 Input method is most reliable.

 *Note: For Input and Send methods, `send_to_window` functions should be called from main thread.
 Sometimes callback functions are called from non main threads.
-In this case, Input and Sent methods might not work, if `send_to_window` function is called from that callback function.*
+In this case, Input and Sent methods might not work, if `send_to_window` function is called from inside of that callback function.*

 ---

 ## Input
-Simulates keyboard key strokes.
+Simulates series of keyboard key strokes.

 ### Game Input Example

 Sends `/kills` command to "Path of Exile" game window.
-At the end waits (`cwkss.Wait(0.1)`) for some amount of time to give the target window a time to process messages.
+At the end, waits (`cwkss.Wait(0.1)`) for some amount of time to give the target window a time to process messages.
+All text messages are sent as messages in utf-16 encoding format.

 *Note: The given wait time depends on: length of messages, speed of the processor, target window reactability.*